 Firstly, trees and shrubs are perennials in the botanical sense, that is plants that live more than two years, in contrast to annuals and biennials.
 But they are not herbaceous perennials, which lack permanent woody tissues in their stems.
 In gardening parlance, “perennial” is usually taken to mean herbaceous perennial.
 So, a second distinctive feature of trees and shrubs is that they are woody, with stems containing woody tissue that persists and increase for years, supporting the twigs and foliage.
 A third, less obvious, feature of trees and shrubs is that the buds renew their growth and are above ground, so that in cold climates where the ground becomes hard they do have have to put up new aerial growths from a rootstock every spring but can sprout again from the previous year’s branches.

-If you have additional questions about the difference between trees and shrubs, you can also reach out to one of our tree care or tree service professionals!
+If you have additional questions about the difference between trees and shrubs, you can also reach out to one of our Boulder county tree care professionals!

 Trees are generally defined as all plants, rising well above human height and with a distinct trunk.
 When it comes to distinguishing a tree from a shrub, we can try to devise a test based on our own use of the words, though often we find that different people have slightly different ideas.
 As far as height alone goes, most of us would agree that a plant taller than about 15 ft (4.5 m) is undoubtedly a tree, even though it may have more than one trunk.
 But what if it is, say, only 10 ft (3 m) or a bit less, but has a single thick trunk?
 Orange or fig trees may be examples of this.
 Many of us would intuitively regard these as trees.
 This passage does not attempt to lay down any strict test.